alperenkars/book-shelf-website/README.md

+**KUtüphane** is a social web application built for the Database Management Systems (COMP306) course at Koç University.

+Users can create personal libraries, list books they’ve read, and follow other users to explore their collections.
+The app allows for a collaborative and interactive reading experience and makes it easy to discover new books and share recommendations.

+Built with a focus on database design and efficient data management, BookHub demonstrates the integration of relational database principles with a user-friendly web interface.

 # Project Setup Instructions

 This guide will help you set up and run the project on your local machine.
 You can follow the steps below to get started.